NexusGPU/ksight/design/index.md

 workload view，show pod，linked resource and node view，group to owner，kind， log，exec，attach，events，metrics （versions and img versions，one click update version to owner workload） reverse find service and one click forward，ephemeral debug container（showhide daemonsets）

-## Operations

-Heading: Opened Operation View, Add/Duplicate view.

-Fully customizable dashboard, user can build any View with Add Panel, Add Group, each Panel can be a Resource List View, Resource Detail View, Node/Pod Metrics View, or a Web URL, or an Ad-hoc Terminal, or a Topology Tree View, or a Pod Shell with Pre-defined Commands(prompt user to click run or run with params or not run when open this view), or a Pod Logs, or a Github/Ksight Workflow Trigger, or a Resource Status View, or a Events View.

 ## Nodes

 Registered Filters: